plone/documentation/docs/i18n-l10n/translating-text-strings.md

 'your.app.package'
 ```

-To see the translation in python code you will need to manually call the `translate` function in `zope.i18n`:
+To see the translation in Python code you will need to manually call the `translate` function in `zope.i18n`:

 ```pycon
 >>> from zope.i18n import translate